danielbeeke/cv/README.md

 -   **CI/CD:** GitLab, Jenkins, Atlassian Software, GitHub
 -   **Databases** Apache Jena, MongoDB, MariaDB, PostgreSQL, InfluxDB, SQLite
 -   **Linux:** 19 years experience (Ubuntu workstation, Debian, CentOS server-side)
--   **Various:** WebRTC, RxJS, ReadableStreams, Comunica, RDFjs, PWA, library development
+-   **Various:** WebRTC, RxJS, ReadableStreams, Comunica, RDFjs, SHACL, PWA, library development, NPM and Deno module publication
--   **I worked in these domains:**
-    - Web Apps with Heavy Computations and Logic
+-   **I worked in these domains:** Web Apps with Heavy Computations and Logic, Offline Apps, Medical LMS, Data Visualizations, Web Cartography, Web hosting, Linked Data (RDF), Commerce, Digital Media
-    - Offline Apps
-    - Medical LMS
-    - Data Visualizations
-    - Web Cartography
-    - Web hosting
-    - Linked Data (RDF)
-    - Commerce
-    - Digital Media

 About me
 ---------------

-Hello I am Daniel Beeke, a software engineer that loves to solve problems for people and organizations.
+Hello I am Daniël Beeke, a software engineer that loves to solve problems for people and organizations.
 I am an autodidact and love to learn and pass on knowledge.

 I would love to work in a team that is able to pull of difficult tasks because of their great skills but also their team culture and relationships.
 I can fit in various roles as listed and I am the happiest when I can be close to the code and work together with colleagues.